ItaloBasilio/italobasilio/README.md

 - 📫 How to reach me **italobasiliodasilva@gmail.com**

 - 📄 Know about my experiences <br><br> A Full Stack Engineer in training, experienced in HTML, CSS, JavaScript, and focused on technologies like React, NodeJS, PostgreSQL, MongoDB, and Docker.
-A dedicated freelancer for over 3 years, with a focus on web development.](A Full Stack Engineer in training, experienced in HTML, CSS, JavaScript, and focused on technologies like React, NodeJS, PostgreSQL, MongoDB, and Docker.
 A dedicated freelancer for over 3 years, with a focus on web development. <br>

 - ⚡ Fun fact **I like play a guitar, listen musics**